-Corresponds to the item "Deposits - customers" - see note 16 (in the chapter of the Notes to the Consolidated Financial Statements).
+Corresponds to the item "Client Deposits" - see note 16 (in the chapter of the Notes to the Consolidated Financial Statements), and note 15 (in the chapter of the Notes to the Separate Financial Statements).

 Off-balance sheet resources

 Sum of investment funds and insurance marketed and other resources, which information is obtained through Santander Asset Management and/or the Management Information System (MIS).